Athyrium filix-femina 'Minutissimum'

 Dwarf Lady Fern

-Athyrium filix-femina 'Minutissimum' - 8 available in 1 gallon pots.
+Athyrium filix-femina 'Minutissimum' - 4 remaining in 2 gallon pots.
 Dwarf Lady Fern with pretty, lacy fronds in light green grace the woodland garden elegantly growing shorter than her larger sister, only to about 12 inches.
 Shade, dappled, some early morning or very late day sun in fertile ground.
 Though Lady Fern is found in many places in the North Temperate Hemisphere we are uncertain as to the specific origins of 'Minutissimum'.
 Established pot grown from division.

 Zone:3 to 8